-- (a) For the purposes of this Agreement an employee is on call when the employee is directed by the Employer to remain at such a place as will enable the Employer to readily contact the employee during the hours when the employee is not otherwise on duty.
-In so determining the place at which the employee will remain, the Employer may require that place to be within a specified radius from the hospital or place of employment. - (b) An employee rostered to be on call will be paid the allowance prescribed in subclause 23.1(c) for each hour or part thereof the employee is on call. - (c) An employee rostered to be on call will be paid 18.75% of 1/38th of the rate prescribed for a Level 1.2 Registered Nurse and will be adjusted in line with the operative date of wage increases prescribed in Clause 24 Classification Structure and Wages in accordance with the following table:
+- (a) For the purposes of this Agreement an Employee is on call when the Employee is directed by the Employer to remain at such a place as will enable the Employer to readily contact the Employee during the hours when the Employee is not otherwise on duty.
+In so determining the place at which the Employee will remain, the Employer may require that place to be within a specified radius from the hospital or place of employment. - (b) An Employee rostered to be on call will be paid the allowance prescribed in subclause 23.1(c) for each hour or part thereof the Employee is on call.

+(c) An Employee rostered to be on call will be paid 18.75% of 1/38th of the rate prescribed for a Level 1.2 Registered Nurse and will be adjusted in line with the operative date of wage increases prescribed in Clause 24 - Classification Structure and Wages in accordance with the following table:

-On and from 7 On and from 7 On and from 7
+On and from 7 On and from 7

-October 2013 October 2014 October 2015
+October 2018 October 2019

-\$5.74 per hour \$5.97 per hour \$6.27 per hour
+\$6.56 per hour \$6.65 per hour